meixingdg/neural-net-example/README.md

-Example neural net implementation following Chapter 1 of http://neuralnetworksanddeeplearning.com/chap1.html.
+Example autoencoder implementation basedon the neural network in Chapter 1 of http://neuralnetworksanddeeplearning.com/chap1.html.